berespt/hummingbird/site/content/about/_index.md

   heading: What to expect
   text: >-
     HB has been going on since 2015.
-It is a blues dancing exchange based in Cracow, where we dance mad, chill hard and share crazy.
+It is a blues dancing exchange based in Cracow, where we dance mad, chill hard and share crazy.\

-    Expect dancing till dawn to blues and fusion music, lots of daytime activites and lots of pierogi.
+    Expect dancing till dawn to blues and fusion music and lots of daytime activities. \

     You can register without a partner.
 Don't worry about role unbalance - we believe in switching!